ACX_FORTRAN_RUN_CHECK_SIZEOF in acx_fc_real_size.m4 does not check size of its argument

 The attached patch fixes these two issues.

-Updated by Matthew Krupcale almost 4 years ago
+Updated by Matthew Krupcale over 4 years ago

 The latest release of 1.0.5 fixes the second issue noted regarding the division arithmetic, but the first issue remains: the real type passed as the first argument to